Estimating failure probabilities: Main results

 Here $\llambda^{d-1}$ denotes the Lebesgue measure on $[0,\infty)^{d-1}$ and $\tilde q_i(v)$ is the vector in $[0,\infty)^d$ whose $i$th coordinate equals $q_i(v)$ and the other $d-1$ coordinates are those of $v$.

-If the boundary $\partial S$ of the set $S$ is sufficiently smooth, then the integrals on the right-hand side of \eqref{eq:mainmulti} can be represented more naturally as integrals w.r.t.\ certain differential forms (see, e.g., Schreiber, 1977, for an informal introduction to differential forms).
-More precisely, assume that there exists a set $D\subset [0,\infty)^{d-1}$ and a continuously differentiable function $q:D\to [0,\infty)$, such that $\partial S=\{ (u,q(u))\mid u\in D\}$ and the map $\Psi:D\to [0,\infty)^d, \Psi(u)=(u,q(u))$ has a Jacobian which is invertible everywhere.
+If the boundary $\partial S$ of the set $S$ is sufficiently smooth, then the integrals on the right-hand side of \eqref{eq:mainmulti} can be represented more naturally as integrals w.r.t. certain differential forms (see, e.g., Schreiber \cite{s77}, for an informal introduction to differential forms).
+More precisely, assume that there exists a set $D\subset[0,\infty)^{d-1}$ and a continuously differentiable function $q\dvtx D\to[0,\infty)$, such that $\partial S=\{ \Psi(u):=(u,q(u))\mid u\in D\}$.
 Then the right-hand side of \eqref{eq:mainmulti} equals

-with $pr_i$ denoting the projection to the $i$th coordinate.
+with $\textit{pr}_i$ denoting the projection to the $i$th coordinate, which is the integral of a $(d-1)$-form over $\delta S$.
 This representation reflects most clearly the fact that the $i$th term results from the change of the boundary surface of $S$ by the marginal transformation $H_{n,i}$.
-It is worth mentioning that such a representation can be derived for more general differentiable manifolds $\partial S$.
+Such a representation can be derived for more general differentiable manifolds $\partial S$.